jm-rotter/NLtoSHACLGeneration/README.md

 The `training_translations` files contain our manually generated shapes and the `shacl_translations` contain the translations from the `https://github.com/DE-TUM/EDIFACT-VAL/blob/main/example/ProcessExample.ttl`.
 These shapes can also be found in `syntheticDataSet/shaclDataset.ttl`.

+###SHACLShapes Generator:

+To support both training and evaluation, we created a custom SHACL generator that outputs a large and diverse dataset of SHACL shapes in Turtle format.
+Specifically, we generated 1000 SHACL shapes, each designed to reflect realistic RDF validation constraints using properties like sh:minCount, sh:datatype, sh:maxLength, and others.

+The shapes are saved to:

+'syntheticDataset/shaclDataset.ttl' — SHACL shapes in Turtle format 'syntheticDataset/training_translations.jsonl'— SHACL + manually written NL pairs 'syntheticDataset/shacl_translations.jsonl' — SHACL + LLM-generated NL pairs

+Checking for Errors

+After generating the 1000 SHACL shapes, we went through them manually to make sure everything looked good.
+We checked that the syntax was correct, the shapes followed SHACL rules, and there was enough variety in the constraints.
+If we found any issues or broken shapes, we simply removed them from the dataset.

+These were used both during fine-tuning and later in evaluation.

 ### Fine-Tuning